pinkkila/words/README.md

    ```

-3. You need an OpenAI API key to use the GPT version of the game.
+3. Optional: You need an OpenAI API key to use the GPT version of the game.

+This app is build with:
+* Sqlite database
+* OpenAI Api
+* Expo Router
+* Expo DocumentPicker
+* Expo FileSystem
+* SF-symbols